go-gl/mathgl/README.md

 MathGL
 ======

 This is a Go matrix and vector math library intended for Open GL graphics capabilities.
 Hopefully to one day be good enough for inclusion with go-gl.
+Feedback is very welcome, especially API improvements, and pull requests are welcome.
+Benchmarks, more test cases, and example code (probably something like following an OpenGL tutorial) are definitely needed.

+# Documentation

+The package (the base package, not mathglfast) is more or less fully documented at the moment.
+However, suggestions for improvement or correction of obvious errors are obviously welcome.

+The package-level documentation is in vector.go

 # Mathglfast